dbos-inc/dbos-docs/docs/api-reference/contexts.md

 getEvent<T extends NonNullable<any>>(workflowUUID: string, key: string, timeoutSeconds?: number): Promise<T | null>
 ```

-The `getEvent` method retrieves the value published by a workflow identity for a given key.
+This method retrieves a value published by a workflow identity for a given key using the [events API](../tutorials/workflow-communication-tutorial#events-api).
-Optionally, you can specify a `timeoutSeconds` so the method would return `null` if the value is still unavailable after the specified time period.
+A call to `getEvent` waits for the value to be published, returning `null` if the wait times out.

 ---

 ### `WorkflowContext`

-The `WorkflowContext` is the first argument of workflow functions, which extends `OperonContext` and provides useful methods to invoke other functions and interact with other workflows.
+Workflows use `WorkflowContext` to invoke other functions and interact with other workflows.

 #### Methods